How To Incentivise A Startegic Partner

 4. Once a deal is done, expect to work much harder than you expected

 An agreement doesn’t automatically pave the way for smooth partnership sailing.
 The people asked to support partnership efforts still have day jobs, priorities and politics to negotiate.
-Be ready to play a significant leadership role in driving clear communication and decision making across a new team who lack the context afforded to the people who signed off on the deal.
+Be ready to play a significant leadership role in driving clear communication and decision making across a new team that lack the context afforded to the people who signed off on the deal.

 The bottom line is that it will be up to your venture to get things done.